inivekin/abosa/abosa.typ

 tries so hard tae kill fast each part fae darwinian death spasm that shoots oot pain then falls apart.
-It must oppose, if else it chose its destined tae then self-destruct, its agency tae decompose
+Life must oppose, if else it chose it's destined tae then self-destruct, its agency tae decompose
 I cannae blame, but must reluct, ambivalence tae existence